stealify/stealify/README.md

 # @stealify/stealify
+New Positioning the Modular Event Stream Task Driven Component System where a Component gets defined out of Modules and Functions that get combined with a scheduler into a Task that gets executed inside a component and a component can pass partial capabilitys and handels via creating additional Tasks a Task is by definition a Stream so it can Interact and also be combined with other Tasks.

+a module can consist out of any code and can be build via any build tool while we created rollup-stealify to use rollup and ECMAScript or stealify lang as also Typescript to build modules out of C, C++ , Rust, WASM Source this Modules can then be directly build via rollup-stealify again into Runtimes or stealify fifo fdo builds depending on the amount of interfaces that you need also capn is supported with http3 and webrtc support as also http2

+The Main Diffrence between a Component and a Module is that a Component is a Sink and Runner While a Module contains only out of src code to create components or Tasks for Components.
+Modules are Language Agnostic as a Concept of Stealify while Components always offer Binary Interfaces as they need to execute Code.
+Components mostly get triggered by events that get created by the Tasks that compose the Component

+you can think about a component as indipendent runtime that can use multiple CPU cores but can also use only a single one dependening on your need on the high level everything is a component you software gets composed out of many components that are linked via the Tasks that they run and That are able to talk cross boundary.
+A Task holds all its internal links and is able to own parts of the component that creates the Task

+a Task can be defined in a Module but can only get Created by a Component while a Component can run Tasks that are Composed out of one or many Modules.

+Tasks are simply scheduled functions they are default scheduled to get executed directly but you can implement flow control via diffrent schedulers.
+The Component that then gets the Task can define Tasks that should happen on diffrent conditions or events of the Tasks reminder they are Streams so you can do Transforms or you can write and read them.

+Support for Managed Key Infrastructure is WiP you can use existing solutions.

-- [@stealify/VSStudio](https://github.com/stealify/vsstudio) - A New Way to Create Applications and Operating Systems as also Virtual Machines.
+- [@stealify/VSStudio](https://github.com/stealify/vsstudio) - VSStudio Visual Stealify Studio - A New Way to Create Applications and Operating Systems as also Virtual Machines.
-- [@stealify/VSStream](https://github.com/stealify/vsstudio) - A Visual Studio Code and Visual Stealify Studio Compatible Image processing and Streaming Integration.
-VS handels the Text Processing while VSStream Handels the Image and Audio Processing it includes bindings for gstreamer and ffmpeg.
+- [@stealify/VSStream](https://github.com/stealify/vsstudio) - A Visual Studio Code and Visual Stealify Studio Compatible Image / Audio processing and Streaming Integration and Multimedia Studio Implementation.
+VS handels the Text Processing while VSStream Handels the Image and Audio Processing it includes bindings for gstreamer and ffmpeg as also OS Platform dependent Modules to create Multimedia Components.
 - [@stealify/lang](https://github.com/stealify/lang) - Universal Lanaguage Framework and Tooling integrations for GraalVM/LLVM/GCC
 - @stealify/os - Operating System that allows you to define and run Confined Desktop Environments using Stealify Lang.
 - @stealify/hardware - LowLevel (Interupt Based) Hardware abstraction layer for @stealify/os/kernel